 My momma used to call them: “hypocrites”.

 The people who seem to be on their ‘high horse’ looking down on others or because of their choices or conditions in life.
-Or maybe it’s actually us, who find ourself saying about others, ” If only- THEY wouldn’t have done THAT– I wouldn’t have to do this, then my life would be exponentially better”.
+Or maybe it’s actually us, who find ourselves saying about others, ” If only- THEY wouldn’t have done THAT– I wouldn’t have to do this, then my life would be exponentially better”.

 Admitting our own frailties is difficult especially when someones else’s are blatantly front and center, blasting us in the face.

 Today I was thinking about this ᴄᴀᴜsᴇ ᴀɴᴅ ᴇғғᴇᴄᴛ.
-There are many scientific articles actually rebuking cause and effect mostly in the subject of matter & objects- not humans.
+There are many scientific articles rebuking cause and effect mostly in the subject of matter & objects- not humans.
 Well except for this human example.

 I decided to go down the rabbit hole and explore ᴄᴀᴜsᴇ ᴀɴᴅ ᴇғғᴇᴄᴛ

 (Surprise Surprise!
 Says Gomer) since this IS an addiction blog..

 I see so many frustrated and bitter posts on mom’s addict support groups about how awful the person with a substance abuse disorder is.
 They are mean, crass, irresponsible and everything else that you would expect from someone whose frontal lobe is in dysfunction mode in order the let the midbrain do it’s hijacked thing: fight or flight; sick or not sick etc.

 We Must, at some point realize that our one finger pointing out, still has 3 pointing back at us.